-From 1 November 2020, the new Greater Manchester Minor Ailment Scheme will be available from most Community Pharmacies across most of Greater Manchester.
-The scheme will allow Community Pharmacies to provide over-the-counter medicines free of charge to people on low income (and their families) who are currently entitled to free prescriptions and who are unable to buy the medicines they need to treat their minor condition.
+From 1 November 2020, the new Minor Ailment Scheme will be available from most Community Pharmacies across Tameside.
+The scheme will allow Community Pharmacies to provide over-thecounter medicines free of charge to people who are currently entitled to free prescriptions and are unable to buy the medicines they need to treat their minor condition.